shrey-x/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 1. **SOW and RoE are Legal Necessities, Not Formalities:** These documents transform potentially criminal activity into authorized security testing - they are your legal shield
 2. **Clear Scope Prevents Scope Creep and Legal Risk:** Ambiguous boundaries lead to misunderstandings, unauthorized testing, and potential legal liability
-3. **Client Onboarding Sets Engagement Success:** Smooth onboarding with clear communication channels, access controls, and escalation paths prevents 90% of engagement problems
+3. **Client Onboarding Sets Engagement Success:** Smooth onboarding with clear communication channels, access controls, and escalation paths prevents 90% of engagement problems _(estimated based on industry practice)_
 4. **Multiple Stakeholder Sign-Off is Critical:** Technical contacts alone are insufficient - legal, compliance, and executive authorization prevent disputes

 **Recommendations for Red Teamers:**